markmcnall/cincinnati-crime-project/README.md

 ## Data

 The data was taken from the City of Cincinnati's Open Data Portal, downloaded as a .csv file with ~247,000 lines.
-Since my initial download on 9 November 2017, the dataset has been replaced online by a new format, the Police Data Initiative (PDI) Crime Incidents located [here] (https://data.cincinnati-oh.gov/Safer-Streets/PDI-Police-Data-Initiative-Crime-Incidents/k59e-2pvf).
+Since my initial download on 9 November 2017, the dataset has been replaced online by a new format, the Police Data Initiative (PDI) Crime Incidents [located here](https://data.cincinnati-oh.gov/Safer-Streets/PDI-Police-Data-Initiative-Crime-Incidents/k59e-2pvf).
 I will continue to use the original downloaded file as to not have to rewrite parts of code, and is included in the repo's /data folder.

 At a future time, I would like to update the code to work with the new format to update maps.
 The dataset has an entirely different format, so this isn't the top priority.